-Over the last five weeks, we have seen the incredible power of the people.
-We took over streets and highways, we filled email inboxes and voicemails, we came together during a moment of crisis and fought for real and tangible change.
-This is only the beginning.
-Now is the time to build our movement for
+Over the course of the 2020s, we’ve taken over streets and highways, filled email inboxes and voicemails, come together during moments of crisis, and fought for real and tangible change.
+That was only the beginning.
+With all manner of crises continuing to unfold, now remains as important a time as ever to build a movement

 Fighting for Housing During COVID-19 By Shanayah Wyche, Philly We Rise Intern Nearly 20% of US renters were unable to pay rent for the month of May.
 In April, one in three renters defaulted on payments.
 With the massive loss of employment, workers and families across the country are struggling to make ends meet.
 In Philadelphia, our city